-Every year, our doctors visit with hundreds of Galesburg patients interested in learning more about dental implants.
+Every year, hundreds of Galesburg patients visit Dr. Busch, Dr. Otte, and Dr. Schroeder because they are interested in learning more about dental implants.
 This advanced tooth-replacement system offers men and women of all ages a fully functional, natural-looking solution to their damaged or missing teeth.
 Not only that, but dental implants are permanent, unlike tooth-replacement options of the past that merely sit on top of the gums.
 But how do dental implants stay in place?
 That is exactly what we’re talking about in this post, so keep reading.

 How Dental Implants Are Secured